XLittleLeft/HelpSense/README.md

 - SCP-073 (Need my help?
 I agree.
 My damage reduction is no joke, and there's even a damage rebound)
 - SCP-347 (I'm right beside you~)
 - SCP-1093 (One person holding a lamp?
 Feels bad.
 He doesn’t seem to have a head.)
+- SCP-023 (I can freely pass through the door)

 ## Installing the plugin
 Download the **latest zip file from the Release section** and extract everything into `\PluginAPI\plugins\glabol`.